ImpulseSID/News-Nugget/README.md

 # 🗞️ News Nugget

 News Nugget is an AI-powered news aggregator website that scrapes the latest headlines from the web and provides concise summaries using natural language processing.
-Built using Express.js for the backend and React for the frontend, it leverages APIs like GNews and Hugging Face to deliver categorized, searchable, and summarized news articles.
+Built using Express.js for the backend and React for the frontend, it leverages APIs like GNews and **Gemini** to deliver categorized, searchable, and summarized news articles.

 ---